 This page has links to major employers hiring near you.

 Who's recruiting in Wales?

 The links below take you to the websites of employers and agencies who are recruiting now.

 Job vacancies will change over time, so check back regularly.

 Hospitality and catering

-As COVID restrictions ease, more jobs are being advertised with pubs, restaurants, cafés etc. Lots of these jobs are with small, local businesses but here are some of the larger companies and websites:
+jobs continue to be advertised with pubs, restaurants, cafés etc. Lots of these jobs are with small, local businesses but here are some of the larger companies and websites: